zipping-suger/yxl.info/content/authors/admin/_index.md

 ---
 Hi!
 My name is Yixiao Li.
 I am currently pursuing my master’s degree in Robotics, Systems and Control at ETH Zurich.
 I graduated from Tsinghua University in 2022.
 After that, I worked as a research assistant at the Hong Kong Centre For Logistics Robotics/CUHK T Stone Robotics Institute.

 My research interests lie in optimization and deep learning with applications in manipulation tasks for robotics.
-Apart from research, I also enjoy hiking and photography.
+Apart from research, I also enjoy hiking, photography and hitting the gym!

 {{< icon name="download" pack="fas" >}} Open my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.